 The International Studies B.A. is a multidisciplinary program of study that allows students to explore opportunities in the humanities and social sciences from such disciplines as history, anthropology, religious studies, economics, global health, political science, geography, world languages, the arts and art history.
 The degree prepares students for careers in business, government, international development agencies, non-governmental organizations, philanthropic agencies and the arts.

-The International Studies minor requires 15 s.h. in courses approved for the International Studies major.
+The International Studies minor requires 15 s.h. of courses approved for the International Studies major.

-Students direct aspects of their own studies by choosing an International Studies track, world language, and program option according to their individual interests.
+Students direct aspects of their own studies by choosing an International Studies track, world language and program option according to their individual interests.
 For students wishing to double major, International Studies is an ideal complement to a wide range of academic degree programs.
-Many students combine their International Studies major with another major such as world languages, business, journalism, anthropology, dance, or the health sciences.
+Many students combine their International Studies major with other majora, such as world languages, business, journalism, anthropology, dance or the health sciences.

 To begin exploring the International Studies B.A., read Explore ISBA.

 To access information for current International Studies B.A. students, see Academic Advising.

 Interested in studying abroad?
 Visit UI Study Abroad in 1111 UCC.